 Task: To make and to print table-histograms for functions P1 and P2 (Table 1 from Section 1.1 of the written exercises).
 Compare the obtained tables with the result of Exercise 1 of Section 1.1 of the written exercises.

-Input files: profile - EXE1.COD,

-Input data: mode of work - discretization,

-number of classes - 2,

-classes of objects from file EXE1.COD,

-print - on,

-do not create output profile,

-steps of tables:

-for function P1 - 1,

-for function P2 - 10.
+Program to use: CODM.
+Input files: profile - EXE1.COD, file with values of functions - EXE1.PAT.
+Input data: mode of work - discretization, number of classes - 2, classes of objects from file EXE1.COD, print - on, do not create output profile, steps of tables: for function P1 - 1, for function P2 - 10.

-Task: To make discretization and to print the obtained histogram for the function f.
+Task: To make discretization and to print the obtained histogram for the function \mathbf{f} .
 Create output profile.
 Compare the obtained thresholds with the result of Exercise 6 of Section 1.3 of the written exercises.